Seger-Steele/Password-Strength-Checker/README.md

 ### GUI:

-Run the script and press "1" at the prompt to launch the GUI.
+- Run the script and press "1", then "Enter" at the prompt to launch the GUI.
-Enter a password in the entry field and click "Check Strength."
+- Enter a password in the entry field and click "Check Strength."

-The results will be displayed in the text box below.
+- The results will be displayed in the text box below.

 macOS Example:
 ![alt text](image.png)